Kristen Stewart Keeps Girlfriend News Open With Stella Maxwell, But ‘Twilight’ Star Rejects Donald Trump Twitter Message About Robert Pattinson

 — Shirley Homan (@ShirleyHoman481) January 28, 2017

-Stella Maxwell is the most current girl on Twilight actress’ quickly growing list of girlfriends.
-Just in 2016 alone, Kristen Stewart dated SoKo, a French singer-actress, Alicia Cargile, her ex-personal assistant, and St. Vincent, an American singer whose real name is Annie Clark.
-The 26-year-old actress got together with Stella Maxwell just before the year was out and has been seen with the Victoria’s Secret model in Georgia, Los Angeles and now, Milan.
+Stella Maxwell is the latest girl on the Twilight actress’ quickly growing list of girlfriends.
+Just in 2016 alone, Kristen Stewart dated SoKo, a French singer-actress; Alicia Cargile, her ex-personal assistant; and St. Vincent, an American singer whose real name is Annie Clark.
+The 26-year-old actress got together with Stella Maxwell just before the year was out and has been seen with the Victoria’s Secret model in Georgia, Los Angeles, and now, Milan.

 Kristen Stewart and Cara Delevingne's ex, St. Vincent, are now red carpet official: https://t.co/z2lyOXTgk1